ahsan-21/tmp-design-example/README.md

 # tmp-design-example
-Proof of concept for example design
+Proof of concept for TMP Design example in bootstrap